bitflags/bitflags/spec.md

 #### Contains

 Whether all set bits in a source flags value are also set in a target flags value.

-A flag is contained in a source flags value if all bits in the flag are set in the source.

 ----